Fikri-Rouzan/notes-app-api/README.md

 # Notes App API

-## About Notes App API
+## ℹ️ About

-Notes App API is a website where users can create notes in real time using the provided RESTful API.
-Since this website integrates a REST API, every user will share the notes they have created with others.
-The main purpose of this website is to make it easier for users to create and share notes with others.
+Notes App API is a dynamic web application enabling real-time, collaborative note-taking.
+The platform is designed to streamline the process of creating and sharing notes, allowing multiple users to contribute and view updates simultaneously.

-## Features
+## ✨ Features

-- Creating Notes: Users can create a note by typing the title and content of the note.
+- ➕ Create Notes: Users can add a new note by providing a title and body content.
-- Display Notes: Users can display all the notes they have created.
-- View Notes: Users can view detailed information for each note they have created.
+- 🔎 View & Manage Notes: All created notes are displayed in a clean list.
+Users can select any note to view its full details.
-- Archived and Unarchived Notes: Users can choose whether to store their notes in the archive or not.
+- 🗂️ Archive / Unarchive: Users can archive notes to remove them from the main view without permanent deletion, and can unarchive them at any time.
-- Delete Notes: Users can delete any notes they no longer need.
+- 🗑️ Delete Notes: Users can permanently delete notes that are no longer needed.

-## Technologies Used
+## 🛠️ Technologies Used

-- Programming Language: JavaScript.
+- 🌐 Programming Language: JavaScript.
-- Markup Language: HTML.
+- 📄 Markup Language: HTML.
-- Stylesheet Language: CSS.
+- 🎨 Stylesheet Language: CSS.
-- Libraries: Webpack, CSS Loaders, Babel, Anime.js, and SweetAlert2.
+- ⚛️ Libraries: webpack, css-loader, Babel, Prettier, Anime.js, and SweetAlert2.
-- Software: Visual Studio Code.
+- 💻 Software: Visual Studio Code.
-- Deployment: Netlify.
+- 🚀 Deployment: Netlify.